OpenChirp/LoRaBug/README.md

 * V3.1
     - Removed inverter and pullup/pulldown resistors from LoRa radio module for power saving
     - Mapped RF_CTRL1 and RF_CTRL2 as complement control pair for RF switches for power saving
+    - Resolved SX1276 crystal caps manufacturing issue
 * V3
-    - Eaiser to use 1.27mm IO header
+    - Changed IO header to a 20pin 1.27mm for ease of use
     - Access to VCC_NREG, the power feeding the onboard regulator
     - Active low button
     - FTDI TX/RX lines pulled into header